-We get plenty of calls from nonprofits who are curious about how Qgiv stacks up against PayPal.
-PayPal is a payment platform that’s popular among nonprofits that need the bare essentials in a fundraising form.
+We get plenty of calls from nonprofits who are curious about how Qgiv stacks up against PayPal for nonprofits.
+PayPal is a payment platform that’s popular among nonprofits that need the bare essentials in a donation form.
 When nonprofits have grown and need to expand their options, they have lots of questions!
-If you’re wondering if it’s time to upgrade from PayPal, here are some ways it differs from our platform.
+If you’re wondering if it’s time to look for a PayPal alternative, here are some ways their software differs from the Qgiv platform.

 Nonprofits can add a bit of personality to both Qgiv and PayPal forms… but in very different ways!

 On PayPal, nonprofits can upload their logo.
 It will appear on the page, but their ability to customize their page stops there.